thaisaraujom/algorithms_datastructure_ii/week 04/README.md

    git clone https://github.com/thaisaraujo2000/algorithms_datastructure_ii.git
    ```
 2. Import to [Google Colab](https://colab.research.google.com/) the file `guided_building_fast_queries_on_a_csv.ipynb`
-3. Create a folder in Google Drive and add the `The Reddit Climate Change` Dataset.
+3. Create a folder in Google Drive and add the `The Reddit Climate Change` Dataset